adamwoolhether/NetBox4CentOS8/README.md

 This playbook will bootstrap your Netbox install on a clean CentOS 8 system.

-Replace values in `vars/config.yml`, and set target ip in `inventory`.
+Replace values in `vars/config.yml` leaving quotes where given, and set target ip in `inventory`.

 Assuming target host will serve as the Netbox controller, Ansible & Netbox Modules are installed in Play 7.